TokTok/spec/spec.md

 in the groupchat peer list to the key in the friend connection, and create a groupchat connection for the peer, marked as introducing the peer, and send a peer online packet to the peer.

+When a peer is added to the peer list, any existing peer in the peer list or frozen peers list with the same public key is first removed.

 # DHT Group Chats